 The day was a huge success and extremely insightful into learning more about Aylesbury’s local Islamic community and our thanks go out to Community Officer for organising this excellent day.
 Both Islamic families and non-Islamic families interacted with each other to learn more about the other’s culture in an event which celebrated Buckinghamshire’s multiculturalism.

-To find out when more community events like this are taking place please visit our website https://www.buckscountymuseum.org/museum/whats-on/ or visit ourour Facebook page @Bucksmuseum
+To find out when more community events like this are taking place please visit our What’s On page or visit our Facebook page @Bucksmuseum